 Hands down the Purple mattress is the best mattress for addressing heat retention.
 That’s because the Purple grid allows body heat to pass right through it.
 This mattress is a little on firmer end of the spectrum and in my opinion is best for back or stomach sleepers.
+Side sleepers should look for more contouring mattress.
 To get the most out of your purple mattress, it’s best to buy a purple mattress protector and either purple sheets or stretchy sheets like Sheex or Bedgear sheets.
 The base layer of the Purple mattress is made of foam but the contouring and pressure relief comes from the purple grid.
 Get the full Purple Mattress Review.

 In addition to a cool sleeping mattress, make sure that you have sheets that are breathable.
 Bamboo sheets are an excellent choice in this regard.
 I am still surprised at how many people complain about sleeping hot but sleep with a down comforter.
 An easy step to remedy this is to ditch the down and layer up.
 Start with one light blanket such as the Cumulus blanket from Slumbercloud and add as needed.
 Heat rises so the majority of your hot sleeping issues will come from your top layer.